beroukhim-lab/ascets/README.md

 A list containing:
 - *calls*: data frame containing aSCNA calls
-- *weight_ave*: data frame arm weighted average segment means
+- *weight_ave*: data frame containing arm weighted average segment means
+- *aneu_scores*: data frame containing aneuploidy scores for each sample
 - *amp_thresh*: numeric value representing amplification threshold that was used to make aSCNA calls
 - *del_thresh*: numeric value representing deletion threshold that was used to make aSCNA calls
 - *alteration_thresh*: numeric value representing fraction of arm that must be altered to call an aSCNA